 Submit a completed application and the $25 application fee to the campus you will be attending.

-Students may apply to Southeastern Technical College online by visiting the GA Futures website, downloading the application for admission from our website (see link on the right hand side of this page) and mailing it to the campus you plan to attend, or by visiting one of our two campus locations in Swainsboro and Vidalia.
+Students may apply online to Southeastern Technical College, download the application for admission from our website (see link on the right hand side of this page) and mail it to the campus you plan to attend, or visit one of our two campus locations in Swainsboro and Vidalia.

 Submit an official copy of your high school *transcript or high school equivalent scores to the Admissions Office.
 Transcript request forms are available here.
 Applicants who have completed (with a C or better) a minimum of 30 semester or 45 quarter hours at the degree level may submit official college transcripts in lieu of high school diploma or high school equivalent.
 All transcripts must be received in a sealed envelope.
 Special Education diplomas or Certificate of Attendance are not recognized for admission purposes.

 *Southeastern Technical College only accepts high school diplomas from secondary schools accredited by one of the following accreditation agencies.
 Acceptable accreditation must be in place when the diploma was granted.

 Regional accrediting agencies

 Submit official college transcripts from all previously attended colleges to the Admissions Office.